In order to get your Florida adjuster license and become an insurance adjuster, you will need to:

 In order to get a Florida adjusters license, you will need to take the required insurance adjuster exam, submit an online application to the Florida Bureau of Licensing, and complete a fingerprint and background check.
 In order to ensure you pass on your first attempt, we recommend purchasing a pre-licensing course with an exam exemption to help you out.
 For more information, have a look at our AdjusterPro Course review.

 How long does it take to become an insurance adjuster in Florida?

-In Florida, the process of insurance adjuster licensing can range from a few weeks to a few months (pre-exam education, pre-license exam, background checks, license application, and application review).
-Follow the steps above to get your insurance license in Florida.
+In Florida, the process of insurance adjuster licensing can range from a few weeks to a few months.
+This includes your pre-exam education, pre-license exam, background checks, license application, and application review).
+Have a look at our Florida Adjuster License page for more information.

 Do you need a license to become an insurance adjuster?